 Federal Court Rules That Michigan's Congressional Map Was Unfairly Gerrymandered

-A federal court in Michigan says the state legislature unfairly drew some of the state's state and US district lines and that a divided government will have to come up with new boundaries.
+A federal court in Michigan says the state legislature unfairly drew some of the state's state legislative and U.S. House district lines and that a divided government will have to come up with new boundaries.

 A panel of three judges said 27 of 34 challenged districts diluted the weight of people's votes, and that every challenged district is unconstitutional.